wubzbz/vscode-python-debugger-la64/KNOWN_ISSUE.md

 - **Settings** (like `debugpy.debugJustMyCode`)

 The official Microsoft debugpy extension (`ms-python.debugpy`) and our loongarch64 port (`wubzbz.debugpy`) both attempt to register identical functionality, causing conflicts during activation.

-This is a fundamental limitation of the VSCode extension system - only one extension can own a particular command or setting identifier at a time.

 ## 3. 'npm: command not found' During Debugging Extension